-Wisconsin Senate to vote on firing agriculture secretary
+Wisconsin GOP-controlled Senate fires agriculture secretary

 Pfaff on Friday, hours after Fitzgerald said he didn’t have the votes to stay on the job, put the proposal on hold.

-Pfaff’s supporters, including groups representing cheesemakers, dairy farmers and corn growers, say ousting him now will only create more instability for farmers who are struggling to deal with low milk prices and an ongoing trade war.
+Pfaff’s supporters, including groups representing cheesemakers, dairy farmers and corn growers, argued that ousting him now will only create more instability for farmers who are struggling to deal with low milk prices and an ongoing trade war.
 Wisconsin lost nearly 700 dairy farms last year alone, the highest number of closures since 2011.

+Pfaff had worked as deputy chief of staff to U.S. Rep. Ron Kind, a Democrat from La Crosse in western Wisconsin, since 2017 before being picked by Evers to be in his Cabinet.

+The Senate also approved a constitutional amendment Tuesday weakening Evers’ veto powers.
+It comes after Evers used his expansive veto authority this summer to increase funding for schools, above what Republicans approved in the state budget.
+The amendment, which faces several more votes over at least two years, would prevent governors from raising spending with a veto.

 Follow Scott Bauer on Twitter: https://twitter.com/sbauerAP